guettli/learning-golang/README.md

 Golang does not burn the planet.
 Just duckduckgo for [energy consumption programming languages](https://duckduckgo.com/?q=energy+consumption+programming+languages).
 C, C++ andRust are better, but having a language with garbage collector makes the life of a developer much easier.

+Strict Typing.
+During the last weeks I worked on a large and old code base which was new to me.
+It was Python code without type annotations.
+Before I never missed type annotations because I worked on a code base which was well known to me during the last years.
+But being new to a large code base changed my mind.
+I want to be able to use ctrl+click to get to the type definition.

 # About OOP

 Golang does not support OOP.